 Danielle Barden specialises in criminal and extradition law.
-Danielle also practises in public, civil and family law.
+Danielle also practises in public, prison and civil law.

-She regularly appears in the Crown, Magistrates’ and Youth Courts for both the prosecution and the defence.
+She regularly appears in the Crown, Magistrates’ and Youth Courts for both the prosecution and the defence in a range of criminal matters, including both general and white collar crime.

-She is instructed in proceedings under the Proceeds of Crime Act 2002, which include confiscation and enforcement proceedings at the Crown and Magistrates’ Courts.
+She is instructed in proceedings under the Proceeds of Crime Act 2002, which include confiscation and enforcement proceedings at the Crown, Magistrates’ Courts and Court of Appeal.

 - City Law School, BPTC.